Esri/distance-direction-addin-dotnet/README.md

 3. Choose the location where you want the ellipse to be started from
 4. Drag the cursor to the location where the major axis will end
 5. Select the orientation angle of the major axis
-6. select the length of the minor axis
+6. Select the length of the minor axis

-> Graphic(s) will then be displayed on the map showing the Ellipse you created based on the values of the parameters that were set.
+7. Repeat until all desired graphics have been included
+8. Optional - Select the Save As button to export the Ellipse features to a file geodatabase, shapefile, or KML

 ### Create Range Rings Interactively
 1. Choose the **Rings** tab on the *Distance and Direction* Tool